GrapeoffJS/kindagoose/docs/README.md

 # Schema registration

-Now we have to register our schema, for `kindagoose` to turn it into a module, supporting dependency injection `NestJS`!
+Now we have to register our schema, for `kindagoose` to turn it into a model, supporting dependency injection `NestJS`!
 To register a schema, you need to use the method `forFeature` of `KindagooseModule`:

 ```typescript
 @Module({